Laurentiuq/ProiectMDS/README.md

 ### 4. How the app works and what it does

 When you open up the app you will see the welcome screen where you can either login or register.
 After login you will be redirected to the home screen where you can do the following: join a quiz, create quiz, view your quiz board or logout.
 From the home screen you can access your profile, the leaderboard and settings.
-Your profile will have your profile picture (editable), the number of points won from quizes, a display name (editable), your email address and a short description (editable).
+Your profile will have your profile picture (editable), the number of points won from quizzes, a display name (editable), your email address and a short description (editable).
 The leaderboard will show the users with the most number of points.
-When you want to join a quiz you will be redirected to JoinQuiz screen, where you can find all quizes available.
+When you want to join a quiz you will be redirected to JoinQuiz screen, where you can find all quizzes available.
 When you choose to create a new quiz you will be redirected to CreateQuiz screen where you will be prompted to add a title, short description (optional), picture (optional), as many questions as you want (at least one, they cand also be multiple choice) and a timer (you can leave it turned off).
 The QuizBoard screen has two sections.
 One where you can see all info about the quizzes you created and one where you can see your quiz history and check your asnwers and your score.
 The settings menu allows you to update your account details, change login details and edit your own quizzes.
 The logout button will take you back to the welcome screen.

-### 5. How we build our app
+### 5. How we built our app
 - All you need to know about building a React Native app:
   <br>
   <img src="https://github.com/Laurentiuq/ProiectMDS/blob/main/documentatie/screenshots/buildApp1.png" alt="Image" width="600" height="500">